- Course Type: Undergraduate

 Continuous assessment and end-of-year examinations make up the assessment process.

 Many of our graduates proceed to PhD degrees in leading institutions throughout the world (such as Cambridge University, Harvard, and Imperial College London) in mathematics and experimental physics as well as theoretical physics.
-Alternatively, an infinite world of possibilities beckons.
+Alternatively, a world of possibilities beckons.
 The broad scientific background and skills that the course develops are in great demand by employers in diverse areas including patent law, journalism, weather forecasting, telecommunications, medical physics, information technology, scientific computing and teaching.

 Did you know?